Stoneshishang/counter-click-TDD-React/README.md

 ### `yarn add -dev @wojtekmaj/enzyme-adapter-react-17 enzyme jest-enzyme`

+To get rid of the ### `data-set` attribute in the production build, do

+### `yarn add babel-plugin-react-remove-properties`

+then npm run eject, then change the package.json accordingly, then npm run build, etc.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).